hitesh70738/Final_project_crud_app/README.md

 ![CI-Pipe-line](https://imgur.com/f5l0gVq.jpeg)<br>

-The above image shows how I implemented the continuous integration pipeline.
+The above image illistrates how I implemented the continuous integration pipeline.
 This pipeline allows for software tools to handle the automated building, testing, and deployment proceses.

 ### How the CI pipeline works
 I create code on my local machine which is pushed up to a repository on GitHub, which, via a webhook, will trigger jenkins to start the build on the cloud server.
 At this point, tests will automatically run and test coverage reposts will be produced.
 This process is repeated  until there are no more errors.
 Once, all tests have been passed the app is made live through the cloud VM and ready to be used by the user.

-development environtment (running on CI surver) from jenkins to google cloud

 # Project Tracking
 Trello, along with agile methodologies, was used to track the progression of the project and show my workflow, from start to finish.
 The link to the full trello board can be found [here](https://trello.com/b/MLnU7psY/agile-board).